fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/recurring-purchases.md

 2. Debits the money from the investor's bank account
 3. Submits the purchase order for processing

 > NOTE: Currently the payments for the SIP investments have to be processed using FP Payment APIs (via nach only).
-Ability to use your own FPDocs payment providers is under implementation and will be available soon*
+Ability to use your own FPDocs payment providers is under implementation and will be available soon.

 #### 2. Fetch the installments
 Fetch the installments of the SIP plan using the [FPDocs, fetch installments](https://fintechprimitives.com/api/#fetch-installments-of-a-sip).